 - over £5.5 million for enhancing schools and the expansion of Early Learning and Childcare

 - £600,000 for projects as part of the City Region Deal

-Over the next five years, a gap of £32 million is anticipated between what the Council receives in funding and revenue and the cost of delivering its services and this will be addressed through future budget setting.
+Over the next five years, a gap of £32 million is anticipated between what the Council receives in funding and revenue and the cost of delivering its services.

 This will be addressed through future budget setting, detail on which is currently being prepared by officers.